 The scheme involves a flood storage area in the Millknowe area of Campbeltown and a partial upsizing on the surface water culvert running along Dalaruan Street, from the proposed storage area.
 In addition surface water management will be implemented to other areas within the town at The Meadows and Burnside Square to further reduce the risk of flooding to the town.
-Property Level Flood Protection will also be provided to some properties to improve the standard of protection offered by the scheme.
+Property Flood Resilience (PFR) will also be provided to some properties to improve the standard of protection offered by the scheme.

-The drawings and documents associated with the scheme can be found at the bottom of this page.
+The outline drawings and documents associated with the scheme can be found at the bottom of this page.

 Key tasks completed to date include:

-- Ongoing public consultation since October 2017;
+- Public consultation since October 2017;

 Next Steps include: